 We encourage you to undertake work experience during vacations.
 After the end of the course you will need to undertake a one-year placement as part of your pre-registration training.
 We offer considerable assistance and advice in securing a suitable placement.

 We also organise visits to community and hospital pharmacies.
 We link these trips to specific modules so that you can see the practical application of the knowledge and skills you are learning.
 It’s all part of broadening your learning so that you’re prepared not just for exams but for life as a pharmacist in a clinical environment.

 It is usually possible to take a module from the free University Language Scheme, which will earn credits towards your degree.
 The language module can be taken on top of or as part of the 120 credits needed to complete a year.

-Language skills increase your international mobility and you can choose between French, German, Spanish, Japanese and Chinese at a range of levels.
+Language skills increase your international mobility and you can choose between French, German, Spanish, Mandarin, Japanese and Arabic at a range of levels.
 If your first language is not English, please check with your tutor about entry requirements.

 Staff and students talk about the benefits of the University Language Scheme:

 Our Careers & Employability Service advertises a variety of opportunities to earn money while you study.

 Volunteering positions in local organisations, charities and community groups can help you to help other people while learning about your strengths and what you can offer.
 Past opportunities have included working with children and the elderly, conservation work and sporting activities.

 CES also advertises details of paid part-time and vacation work in areas from call centre and retail work through to telesales and marketing and promotion and more.